snipercup/Nearly-Dead-Mods/property-list.md

 #### Material data
 Property | Description
 ------------ | -------------
+Set charging type | This allows you to set how much this item will charge another item/furniture with.
+For example, a campfire will accept items that have 'charging type' set to 'flammable'.
-Set charging type | Todo: Figure out what it is used for.
-It is used in composite_fiber_thread Can disassemble | Wether or not the item can be disassembled.
+Can disassemble | Wether or not the item can be disassembled.
 When enabled, it allows you to set the requirements and results of disassembly
 Required tool quality | The tool qualities used to disassemble this item.
 The player needs to have tools that have these qualities in order to succesfully disaassemble the item.
 Skill difficulty | What skills are required to disassemble the item